 The Impact of Sleep Loss

-Night-time grinding and TMJ can leave your body tired and in pain after waking.
-Night-time grinding and clenching decreases the quality of sleep your body receives, and can actually cause you to be less well-rested.
-Some patients find that their night-time grinding even wakes them up throughout the night, as their body experiences pain and tension, or the sound of their teeth grinding wakes them or their partner.
+Lack of sleep has been linked to the many pains of fibromyalgia.
+It also may cause your posture to slip.
+Poor posture has been linked to temporo-mandibular problems.
+Nighttime grinding and TMJ can leave your body tired and in pain after waking.
+Nighttime grinding and clenching decreases the quality of sleep your body receives, and can actually cause you to be less well-rested.
+Some patients find that their nighttime grinding even wakes them up throughout the night, as their body experiences pain and tension, or the sound of their teeth grinding wakes them or their partner.

 Sleep deprivation is a serious medical issue that can have a huge impact on a person’s mental and physical health.
 Research has shown that adults need an ideal 7-9 hours of sleep every night; however, when sleep is interrupted by bruxism, patients can receive less restful sleep, or less sleep in general.
 Patients with significant lack of sleep: